URiem/worldtravellog/README.md

 ### Header and Navigation

-Navbar with logo, pagename and links.
+Navbar with logo, page name and links.
 Different links are visible for unauthenticated users, authenticated users and the admin user.
 Active links are rendered in black as opposed to the default grey.
 On small to medium screen the navigation links are displayed as a collapsible burger menu.
 A dropdown menu for country categories is available on all screen sizes.

 - **Default navbar for unregistered user**